-- (1) The minimum land area for a junkyard use is 5 acres. - (2) The mayor and city council, upon recommendation of the zoning administrator, may authorize a licensed junkyard on less than 5 acres if all other provisions of the UDC are observed, a smaller area best serves the public interest, and the junkyard contains at least one acre. - B. Storage restrictions.
+- (1) The minimum land area for a junkyard use is five acres. - (2) The mayor and city council upon recommendation of the zoning administrator may authorize a licensed junkyard to maintain less area if all other provisions of the UDC are observed, a smaller area best serves the public interest, and the junkyard contains not less than one acre. - B. Storage restrictions.
 No junkyard use or associated used parts dealer may store more than 50 automobile bodies per net storage acre.
 As used herein, "net storage acre" is 75% of an acre, provided that the formula for determining maximum storage density to individual junkyards is: Maximum Storage Density = (A) x .75 x 50 (automobile bodies); (A) = Total contingent acreage.